-- Consist of a Chair who is the President-Elect, the Vice-Chair who is the Vice-President, Sectional Chairs and Chair-Elects.
-The Local Arrangements Chair and Executive Secretary shall serve as ex-officio members.
+1. Consist of a Chair who is the President-Elect, the Vice-Chair who is the Vice-President, Sectional Chairs and Chair-Elects.
+The Local Arrangements Chair and Executive Secretary

+- shall serve as ex-officio members.
 For additional duties of the President-Elect and the Vice-President, see their respective office. - 2.
-Develop the program for the annual meeting of the Society within a budget of \$4,000 for half day and \$5,000 for full day symposiums and a total budget of \$20,000. - a.
+Develop the program for the annual meeting of the Society within a budget of \$5,000 for half day and \$6,000 for full day symposia with a total annual conference symposia budget of up to \$25,000.
+For a half-day symposium, the maximum allowable budget will be \$5000 of which up to \$2000 can be used for symposium publication costs.
+For full-day symposia, the maximum budget will be \$6000 of which up to \$2000 can be used for publication costs.
+The funds will be allocated as necessary to cover nonmember speaker travel expenses.
+Refer to section 5.2.6 for further guidelines. - a.
 Solicit suggestions for symposia and workshops from the membership by placing a notice of request in the April Newsletter one year before the annual meeting for which the Program Committee is preparing. - b.
 Contact the Section Chairs for the previous meeting to obtain their records of past sectional meeting attendance, suggestions for symposia, name of sectional Chair-Elect, and recommendations for improvement of sectional program and meeting sessions. - c.
 Meet as a group during the annual conference and before the Thursday Board of Directors meeting to exchange and discuss ideas for the next year's program and to discuss and establish the deadline for submission of volunteered titles and abstracts. - d.
-Circulate by June 15th a list of proposed Symposia or Workshops with brief outline of each to the Board of Directors for their relative rankings and approval. - e.
+Circulate by June 20th a list of proposed Symposia or Workshops with brief outline of each to the Board of Directors for their relative rankings and approval. - e.
 Notify organizers of approved Symposia or Workshops immediately following the summer board meeting so they can begin arrangements. - f.
 Organize, within individual sections, titles and authors of volunteered papers.
 A computer listing of titles and authors should be available for section chairs.
 Chairs are responsible for accuracy of the list and for arranging papers to fit time frames for each section meeting. - 3.
 Sectional Program Chairs shall not issue invitations to potential speakers who are not members of WSSA without prior consultation with the Program Chair. - 4.
 Each Sectional Program Chair shall include, in the program schedule to be submitted to the Chair of the Program Committee, a short business meeting to elect a new Chair-Elect who will become Sectional Chair following the next annual meeting.
 Results of the election will be reported in writing to the Chair of the Program Committee prior to departure from the site of the annual meeting.